ruoat/definitions/integrations.md

 from using the remote system.
 The fault may be for example in the remote system, in some ODA component or connection between them.

+All failures and failed attempts must be logged and monitored.
+If failures are rare, it might not be cost-effective to implement failback mechanisms.
+On the other hand, if failures are common, they degrade ODA user experience.

 ### Suomi.fi identification

 ODA depends on Suomi.fi e-Identification for strong authentication and citizen